vjovanov/actormig/actor-migration.md

 Due to differences between actor implementations it is possible that errors will appear.
 It is recommended to thoroughly test the code after the migration is complete.

-## 3. Migration Overview
+## 2. Migration Overview

-### 3.1 Migration Kit
+### 2.1 Migration Kit
 In Scala 2.10.0 Scala Actors will be inside the Scala distribution as a separate jar (`scala-actors.jar`), and the public interface will be deprecated.
 The distribution will include Akka Actors in TODO`akka-actor.jar`.
 The AMK resides both in the Scala distribution (`scala-actors-migration.jar`) and in the TODO'akka-actor.jar'.
 Future major releases of Scala will not contain Scala actors and the AMK.

-To start the migration user needs to add the `scala-actors.jar` and the `scala-actors-migration.jar` to the build of their projects.
+To start the migration, user needs to add the `scala-actors.jar` and the `scala-actors-migration.jar` to the build of their projects.
 Addition of `scala-actors.jar` and `scala-actors-migration.jar` enables the usage of the AMK described below.

 ### 2.2 Migration Steps
 Actor Migration Kit should be used in 5 steps.
-Each step is designed to introduce minimal changes to the code base and, allows the user run all system tests.
+Each step is designed to introduce minimal changes to the code base and, allows the user run all system tests after it.
 In the first four steps of the migration the code will use Scala actors implementation.
-However, the methods and class signatures will be transformed to closely resembles Akka.
+However, the methods and class signatures will be transformed to closely resemble Akka.
 The migration kit on the Scala side introduces a new actor type (`StashingActor`) and enforces access to actors through the `ActorRef` interface.
 It also enforces creation of actors through the special methods on the `MigrationSystem` object.
 In these steps it will also be possible to migrate one actor at a time.
 This will reduce the possibility of complex errors that are caused by several bugs introduced at the same time.